gaoyuanliang/deep_depression_detector/README.md

 ```
 ## Model Structure

-This deep neural network model has an input layer, then two convolutional layers (sliding window of 30 minutes, sliding step 10 minutes), then one max-pooling layer, then one convolutional layer, and a finally max-pooling layer.
+This deep neural network model has an input layer, then two convolutional layers (sliding window of 30 minutes, sliding step 10 minutes), then one max-pooling layer (to pick up the most responsed outputs), then one convolutional layer, and a finally max-pooling layer.
 Finally a dense layer.

 <img src="https://raw.githubusercontent.com/gaoyuanliang/deep_depression_detector/master/model.png" width="600">